Divorce Lawyer – San Marcos

 Once the Petition for Divorce has been filed and served, there are automatic restraining orders that go into place immediately.
 Divorce lawyers call these “ATROS.”
 These orders enjoin either party from moving assets including cash, stocks, retirement accounts, etc; they also enjoin either spouse from canceling or changing any health insurance plans, auto insurance plans, and life insurance plans without the express consent of the other spouse or an order from the court.
 Get more information by reading this article.

 It is very important that you understand the ATROS and abide by them.
 Violation of the ATROS could result in sanctions and attorney’s fee orders against you.

 Each spouse in a Divorce proceeding owes the same fiduciary duty to the other spouse as he or she would owe to a business partner.
 The marital assets must be regarded as business assets and managed and cared for as such.
 If the parties own a house together, then the house must continue to be maintained by the party living in the house.
 If the parties own a business together, then the business must continue to be run with as much responsibility and due care as it was during the marriage.
 In short, damage to a marital asset due to the neglect of one spouse amounts to a breach of that spouse’s fiduciary duty to the community and to the other spouse.

 Breach of fiduciary duty is taken very seriously by California Divorce Courts.
 In egregious cases, the court may award an entire asset to the non-offending spouse in a case of breach of fiduciary duty.

-If you are not sure what you can and cannot do once a Divorce has been filed, call now for a free consultation with an experienced San Diego Divorce Lawyer at 858-345-1720.
+If you are not sure what you can and cannot do once a Divorce has been filed, call now for a free consultation with an experienced Oceanside Divorce Lawyer at 858-345-1720.

 Financial Disclosure Requirements in Divorce Cases